 Dialysis assistants prepare and maintain dialysis equipment, including the machines that filter salt and excess water from patients' blood due to damaged or failing kidneys.
 Most positions in this field only require applicants to hold a high school diploma or GED; however, some dialysis assistants may also need to have basic nursing skills and be CPR certified.
 A dialysis technician certificate program may help individuals receive training to advance in this field.

 Vocational schools, community colleges and hospitals offer dialysis technician training programs, which can vary in length from 12 weeks to one year.
 Depending upon the program, students may receive hands-on dialysis experience in healthcare facilities.

-Certificate of Completion for Dialysis Patient Care Technician
+Dialysis Patient Care Technician Certificate

-Certificate of Completion for Renal Dialysis Technician
+Renal Dialysis Technician Certificate

 Several professional organizations sponsor annual dialysis conferences that feature keynote speakers regarding chronic kidney diseases, clinical trials and nephrology.
 These 3-4 day conferences allow attendees to network with other industry members and ask questions of top experts.
 National associations, such as the National Kidney Foundation, also host 3-5 day clinical meetings for renal healthcare professionals, which includes dialysis assistants.
 Participants learn about evolving concepts about kidney disease and participate in practical workshops and symposia.

 Voluntary certification programs are also available for dialysis technicians.
 The Nephrology Nursing Certification Commission, for example, offers a certified clinical hemodialysis technician program that requires completing a training program for hemodialysis patient care with classroom and clinical experience.
 It is recommended that applicants have a minimum of six months or 1,000 hours of clinical experience prior to taking the examination.